tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: consolidate static_dict into descript_dict
 	- TBD: doc_string - error messages are hard to update - so I want them to be as generic as possible!
 	- Score dictionary
+	- Other dictionaries to consolidate?

+Rename:
+	- TBD: out_buff => output (or possibly user_output)

+- TBD: create a gs class (gs_active.io) for descriptions
+	- TBD: refactor buffer type commands into gs.io

+- TBD: refactor descript_dict (=> static_dict), autogen_dict (new) and dynamic_dict to Descript class with descript instantiation
+	- TBD: unify descript approach: how to make get_descript_str() [which has a default response] work with auto-gen descript keys [which depend on the possibility of failure]?
+Need a consistent solution
+	- call with key and return string; will look like gs.descript(key)
+	- all autogen keys & vals live in autogen_dict and are pre-fixed with "ag_" (note: the defining feature of autogen keys = try: buffer() )
+		- Can autogen key try be incorporated into Descript method??
+	- static_dict and autogen_dict live in class; dynamic_dict is lone class attribute and is instantiated in mk_def_pkl()
+	- Use guard pattern and check in this order
+		- 1) in dynamic_dict
+		- 2) starts with "ag_" => autogen_dict (no "try", allow failure)
+		- 3) try static_dic except f"the {obj.full_name} is simple indescribable"
+	- CANCEL: create dict_class_def.py w/ StaticDict and __getattr___ (no set)
+		- CANCEL: test w/ descript_dict => start with version
+		- can compound noun methods be created?
+		- think abour 'source' and 'desination'... e.g. for take(), source = is_item in <room>.obj_scope; destination = <creature>.hand_lst
+		- need to do a detailed mapping of what is required for success in each noun_class() method
+		- this would allow give() to become a noun class method... essentially a take() initiated by burt
+		- likewise, show() becomes an examine initiated by burt
+		- TBD: change goblin re-arm result to take() rather than put_in_hand()
+		- maybe each Creature has its own description list?
+			- desc list as creature attribute ???
+		- with a default examine() response similar to "the X is not interesting"

+	- how can I make descript_dict modular so that other dicts can be chosen (if I want to temporarily tell adventure from another persepctive)
+	- DECISION: writing perspective
+		- With burt being a creature and all methods being rewritten to work with the Creature class, we have a choice
+		- in theory, any creature could be used to play the game - and each might have its own description_dict
+		- this would be fun for a short session in a single room but is not practical for extended play
+		- realistically, nearly all descriptions will be from burt's perspective
+		- but in some cases creatures will use methods to take actions and burt will *obeserve* there actions
+		- this should be enabled by mode = 'exe_creature'

+- TBD: refactor buffer and caching to gs.io
+- TBD: refactor GameState and dicts in static_gbl() with dunder methods (__getattr__ and __setattr__ ; see

+# ***************** #

+*** minor bug-fix ***

+- TBD: make creature obj data more atomic
+	- TBD: create weapon() method to provide adj & adv (vs reading weapon_dict via attack() )
+		- IDEA: obj should be a black-box
+	- TBD: same idea for 'can't attack error' for attack() in invisible(); should be creature() meth

 - TBD: make LeverSwitch a true MixIn